 National Smart Managed Motorways Programme

-The objective of the Program is to deliver more efficient motorways through the application of smart infrastructure technologies to improve real-time management of major motorways.
+The objective of the Programme is to deliver more efficient motorways through the application of smart infrastructure technologies to improve real-time management of major motorways.
 This includes reducing congestion and improving the management of traffic demand in major cities.

 Projects will investigate and implement innovative technology-based solutions including data collection sensors, variable speed limits and message signs, and ramp metering.

 The Australian Government has committed funding to state governments for three initial projects in Sydney, Melbourne and Brisbane.
 These projects are:

 M4 (Western Motorway) – feasibility/project development funding for the introduction of a managed motorway system, including ramp metering and potential freight prioritisation, on this existing motorway.